Heraclides Ponticus: Life

-Work

 All of Heraclides' writings have been lost; only a few fragments remain.
 Like the Pythagoreans Hicetas and Ecphantus, Heraclides proposed that the apparent daily motion of the stars was created by the rotation of the Earth on its axis once a day.
 This view contradicted the accepted Aristotelian model of the universe, which said that the Earth was fixed and that the stars and planets in their respective spheres might also be fixed.
 Simplicius says that Heraclides proposed that the irregular movements of the planets can be explained if the Earth moves while the Sun stays still.

-Although some historians have proposed that Heraclides taught that Venus and Mercury revolve around the Sun, a detailed investigation of the sources has shown that "nowhere in the ancient literature mentioning Heraclides of Pontus is there a clear reference for his support for any kind of heliocentrical planetary position".
+Although some historians have proposed that Heraclides taught that Venus and Mercury revolve around the Sun, a detailed investigation of the sources has shown that "nowhere in the ancient literature mentioning Heraclides of Pontus is there a clear reference for his support for any kind of heliocentrical planetary position."

 A punning on his name, dubbing him Heraclides "Pompicus," suggests he may have been a rather vain and pompous man and the target of much ridicule.
-According to Diogenes Laërtius, Heraclides forged plays under the name of Thespis; this time drawing from a different source, Dionysius the Deserter, he composed plays and forged them under the name of Sophocles.
-Heraclides was deceived by this easily and cited from them as the words of Aeschylus and Sophocles.
+Diogenes Laërtius, citing Aristoxenus as his source, states that Heraclides forged plays under the name of Thespis, and further states that Camaeleon claimed that Heraclides had plagiarised commentaries on Hesiod and Homer from him.
+Laërtius also conveys a story in which Dionysius the Deserter fooled Heraclides by forging a play, Parthenopaeus, under the name of Sophocles.
+Heraclides was deceived by this easily and cited it as the work of Sophocles.
 However, Heraclides seems to have been a versatile and prolific writer on philosophy, mathematics, music, grammar, physics, history and rhetoric, notwithstanding doubts about attribution of many of the works.
 It appears that he composed various works in dialogue form.

 Heraclides also seems to have had an interest in the occult.
 In particular he focused on explaining trances, visions and prophecies in terms of the retribution of the gods, and reincarnation.

 A quote of Heraclides, of particular significance to historians, is his statement that fourth century B.C.
 Rome was a Greek city.

 Heraclides Ponticus refers with much admiration that Pythagoras would remember having been Pirro and before Euphorbus and before some other mortal.

-Excerpt from a speech by the character "Heraclides" in Aristotle's work Protrepticus:

-So nothing divine or happy belongs to humans apart from just that one thing worth taking seriously, as much insight and intelligence as is in us, for, of what’s ours, this alone seems to be immortal, and this alone divine.
-And by being able to share in such a capacity, our way of life, although by nature miserable and difficult, is yet so gracefully managed that, in comparison with the other animals, a human seems to be a god.